 A cluttered app is the worst app.
 Even if all you information is relevant and interesting, over stuffing will only result in driving your users away.
 If you need to show a lot of information,

 try using a progressive disclosure.
 That is, when the user clicks or hovers over the interface, more options are revealed.
 That minimizes a lot of everything.
 It only shows content when the user wants to see it.
 You get a nice and clean UI with all your information available in hindsight.

-6: Bombarding With Features
+6: Too Many Features

 This mostly depends on the complexity of the idea but still try to keep it as simple as possible.
 If you provide too many features in your app, you could end up overwhelming the user.
 Also, too many features would make your app sluggish and lower the overall performance.
 That said, you are introducing two problems in the UI of your app.